CartoDB/documentation/app/content/spatial-extension-bq/sql-reference/data.md

 ### ENRICH_POINTS_WITH_MEASURES

 {{% bannerNote type="code" %}}
-data.ENRICH_POINTS_WITH_MEASURES(input_query, input_id_column, input_geography_column, data_query, data_geography_column, output)
+data.ENRICH_POINTS_WITH_MEASURES(input_query, input_geography_column, data_query, data_geography_column, output)
 {{%/ bannerNote %}}

 **Description**

 This procedure enriches a query containing geographic points with data from another query, spatially matching both.
 As a result of the enrichment, each point will be associated with the data assigned spatially to it, i.e., with the data of the points, lines or polygons that intersect with the input points.

 **Input parameters**

 * `input_query`: `STRING` query to be enriched (Standard SQL).
-* `input_id_column`: `STRING` name of a column in the query that identifies each row uniquely.
 * `input_geography_column`: `STRING` name of the GEOGRAPHY column in the query containing the points to be enriched.
 * `data_query`: `STRING` query that contains both a geography column and the columns with the data that will be used to enrich the points provided in the input query.
 * `data_geography_column`: `STRING` name of the GEOGRAPHY column provided in the `data_query`.
 * `output`: `ARRAY<STRING>` containing the name of an output table to store the results and optionally an SQL clause that can be used to partition it, e.g. `'PARTITION BY number'`.
 The name of the output table should include project and dataset: `project-id.dataset-id.table-name`.
 This parameter can be NULL or empty, in which case the enrichment result is simply returned but not stored anywhere.

 **Output**
 The output table will contain all the input columns provided in the `input_query`, one column for each of the data columns provided in the `data_query` (the result of the enrichment) and two extra columns:
 * `total_measure`: measure (area/length) of the geography in the data query that was spatially assigned to the input point during the enrichment.
 * `measure_type`: type of the measure provided: